SumitxThokar/66DaysofML/README.md

 ## Day 49 of #66DaysofML.
 **Course**:**Hands on Machine Leraning with scikit Learn, Keras & TensorFlow** <br>
 :large_blue_diamond: On my journey of learning Machine Learning, Today I gained insights on Random Forests.
 Random Forest is the ensemble of Decision Trees.
 I implemented the Random Forest using Scikit-Learn.
 We can increase the random more by using random thresholds for each feature.
 It is called Extremely Randomized Trees (Extra-Trees).
 And also implemented scikit learn's class ExtraTreesClassifier.
 Furthermore, I learned about Feature Importance.
 It is easy to measure the relative importance of each feature.
 It is very handy to get a quick understanding of what features actually matter.

+## Day 50 of #66DaysofML.
+**Course**:**Hands on Machine Leraning with scikit Learn, Keras & TensorFlow** <br>
+:large_blue_diamond: On my journey of learning Machine Learning, Today I got got insights on boosting which combines several weak learners into a strong learner.
+I t is an iterative process where we train predictores sequentially, each trying to correct its predecessors.
+The most popular Boosting method is Adaboost ie Adaptive Boosting.
+It is handly for binary classification.
+It pays attention to training instances and work out on what predecssor underfits.
+It gives higher weights to the example which are classified wrong so that the next classifier can focus more on the difficult example( the one that are classified wrongly).
+I implemented it with scikit Learn where I used SAAME method which is multiclass version of AdaBoost.